 The Interim reports for student will be provided to parents four times during the school year.
 These reports will provide parents with their children's academic progress for every marking period.
-During the course of the school year teachers and parents have the freedom and flexibility to meet to discuss student's academic performance.
+During the course of the school year teachers and parents have the freedom and flexibility to meet via phone conference, virtually and via Class Dojo to discuss student's academic performance.
+Since the Covid-19 Pandemic learning gaps have formed and impacted the students, so collaboration between parents and, teachers is of the upmost importance to ensure the success of the students.